vinicius0026/rethinkdb-migrate/README.md

 ## Acknowledgement

-This tool is highly inspired by, or, should I say, a rewrite of, Johan Öbrink [`rethink-migrate`](https://github.com/JohanObrink/rethink-migrate).
+This tool is highly inspired by, or, should I say, is a rewrite of, Johan Öbrink [`rethink-migrate`](https://github.com/JohanObrink/rethink-migrate).
 Unfortunately, `rethink-migrate` got stale.
 This is an attempt to improve the code and tests, track test coverage, update syntax to ES2015 and enhance functionality.